-Bring your Damascus to a 400grit, 600 grit or higher up to 1200 grit finish depending on your personal preference.
+Bring your damascus blade (hardened) to a 400, 600 or higher up to 1200 grit hand satin finish depending on your personal preference.

 Step 2: Cleaning

 To etch Damascus evenly, the blade should be perfectly clean of any residue or oils that could affect the acids’ ability to reach the steel with denatured alcohol/methylated spirits.
-Thoroughly wash your piece with alcohol and pat it dry with a clean rag.
+Thoroughly wash your blade and pat it dry with a clean rag or kitchen paper.

-Avoid using materials like acetone because they leave residue behind that interferes with the etch, and wear gloves if you can as the oil on your skin can also cause uneven etching.
+While you can, avoid using solvents like acetone because they can leave residue behind that interferes with the etch, and wear gloves if you can as the oil on your skin can also cause uneven etching.

 Step 4: Warming the acid